elavenrac/gcp-demo-1/dataflow-etl-python/README.md

 # Demo 1 data pipeline

 ETL is done by a Google Cloud Dataflow job in `./dataflow-etl-python`.
 The job will read data from the `bigquery-public-data:chicago_taxi_trips.taxi_trips` public dataset and prepare data for both training and predictions.
 The job will output data as TFRecords into a GCS bucket.
+TFRecords will enable more efficient ML training

 ## ETL prerequisites